 Robertson, who was initially stranded in Atlanta due to flight delays, arrived just 30 minutes before the event thanks to a last-minute private flight.

-The Mississippi Baptist Disaster Relief team provided food for this year’s event.
+The Mississippi Baptist Disaster Relief (MSBDR) team provided food for this year’s event.

 “Mississippi Baptist Disaster Relief feeding volunteers had the privilege of supporting Goss Baptist Church in their 20th anniversary of the Blessing of the Hunt,” said Hubert Yates, director of Disaster Relief for the Mississippi Baptist Convention Board.
 “This is an annual event that MSBDR has participated in for the last 12-plus years.
 We prepared a meal of red beans and rice for 1,000-1,200 attendees.”